Skip to content

 How do I apply for a shared equity scheme?

-The government does not currently offer a shared equity scheme, but sometimes property developers offer their own shared equity schemes, as it helps them sell the homes they have built.
+The government does not currently offer a shared equity scheme, but sometimes they are offered by:

 To apply you must be 18 or older, usually be a first-time buyer and able to afford the fees and interest payments on your mortgage.
 It may be worth speaking to a mortgage broker to find out what shared equity schemes are available and also consider independent financial advice.